otan-cockroach/molt/README.md

 Data can be truncated automatically if run with `--truncate`.

+A PG replication slot can be created for you if you use `pg-logical-replication-slot-name`, see `--help` for more related flags.

 For now, schemas must be identical on both sides.
 This is verified upfront - tables with mismatching columns may only be partially migrated.